Mahmoudkhaled225/Gym-System/README.md

 # Gym-System
-## this my first ASP.Net Web API application with .NET 6 platform
+## This my first ASP.Net Web API application with .NET 6 platform

 ### Project Description
 it is a gym system that connect Trainer and Trainee